MoRUddin/Sparta-Abbey-Road-Regression-Suite/README.md

 5. Restart your terminal, and head back to the project directory.
 Now if you run `cucumber` the project should run!

 ## Running the software
 Open the program, and within the console while in the Sparta-Abbey-Road-Regression-Suite folder run the command `<browser name>=true cucumber` to see the tests running.
+Running the command `cucumber` alone, will launch the tests in chrome.
 Within the terminal window, it will show all the scenarios that are running and whether they have passed.

-To create a report detailing the tests, you have to run the command `cucumber -f html -o /test_html.html`.
+To create a report detailing the tests, you have to run the command `cucumber -f html -o /abbey-road-automation-test<DDMMYYYY><HHMM>.html`.
 This will create a HTML file that can be viewed on any browser.
 All passing tests are highlighted in green, and failing ones in red.
 The failing tests can be expanded upon to get more details about what result the test was expecting and what result it got.
-To get other formats for the reports, replace the "HTML" with "JSON".
+To get other formats for the reports, replace the "HTML" with "JSON". the datetime stamp is used to differentiate reports, if the name is the same it will overwrite a previous report.

 Within the "features" folder, there are a number of feature files.
 These files contain the scenarios that Cucumber uses to create tests and each scenario has been linked to a user story.
 The stories have been sorted into different feature files depending on what they pertain to.
 This is the order in which the tests will be run in.